We'll assume you've already been through the Bangle.js Development page and have an idea how to get started.

 counterInterval = setInterval(countDown, 1000);

-This will just keep on beeping and buzzing until you reset the watch with a long-press of the button.
-Let's just make the press of the middle button clear the timer:
+This will just keep on buzzing every 5 seconds until you reset the watch with a long-press of the button.
+Let's now make a press of the button clear the timer:

 counter = 30;